 Want to take your team to the next level?
 Workplace #diversity is a great place to start. #HRTechConf

 Diversity hiring is possible.
-Year after year, organizations are honored for their ability to leverage diversity and inclusion within their own workplace as well as contributing to the growing list of techniques that will help others see the same success.
+Year after year, organizations are honored for their ability to leverage diversity and inclusion at their own workplace as well as contributing to the growing list of techniques that will help others see the same success.
 If you’re dreaming of a more inclusive and diverse workforce, consider these tips:

-- Diversity and inclusion begins at the top.
+- Diversity and inclusion begin at the top.
 Managers can set the scene for welcoming diverse individuals and ideas, so be sure you are leading by example.
 In order to do this, hold yourself accountable.
 Look at who you are hiring, why, and what you can bring to the table to show employees how they can be more accepting and inclusive.

 - Focus on employee strengths by encouraging them in areas they enjoy and excel in.
 Aid them in seeing where they fit in best and nurture that with additional training or even continued learning opportunities.
-Not only will this benefit the projects each individual is working on, Gallup found that employees are more engaged in strengths-based management structures, meaning more production and more higher profits.
+Not only will this benefit the projects each individual is working on, but Gallup also found that employees are more engaged in strengths-based management structures, meaning more production and higher profits.